SOUTHEAST COMMUNITY FACILITY COMMISSION

 1.4 PROPOSED ACTION

-Commissioner Bobbrie Brown moved to accept the Wednesday, September 28, 2011 minutes.
-The motion was seconded by Commissioner LeBlanc and passed.
+Commissioner LeBlanc moved to accept the August 11, 2011 and August 24, 2011 minutes with corrections.
+The motion was seconded by Commissioner Ellington and passed.

 2.0 PUBLIC COMMENT & ANNOUNCEMENT OF TIME ALLOTMENT

 Jacqueline Flint, Executive Director, A. Philip Randolph Institute extended an invitation to their annual fundraising dinner on October 7, 2011 at the San Francisco Marriott Marquee Hotel.

 Dan Goldman, President, Sunborne Nursery, announced the nursery will be having a houseplant seminar inviting the community to learn about how to care for houseplants.
 Free houseplants will be given to all attendees.